bfrg/vim-qf-diagnostics/README.md

 - Highlight the locations of the quickfix items (errors of a project-build, linter, or locations of a `grep` search) in the sign column, and in the text using `text-properties`.
+- Display the error messages next to the lines containing the errors using `virtual-text`.
 - Show the error message for the current line in a popup window next to the cursor.